appium/appium/README.md

 hybrid and mobile web and desktop apps.
 We support simulators (iOS), emulators (Android), and real devices (iOS, Android, Windows, Mac).

+Want to skip straight to the action?
+Check out our [getting started](/docs/en/about-appium/getting-started.md) doc.

 ### Supported Platforms

+Appium supports app automation across a variety of platforms, like iOS, Android, and Windows.
 Each platform is supported by one or more "drivers", which know how to automate that particular platform.
-Choose a driver below for specific information about that driver, and how to set your system up for using it:
+Choose a driver below for specific information about how that driver works and how to set it up:

 * iOS
     * The [XCUITest Driver](/docs/en/drivers/ios-xcuitest.md)